bbauska/JS-Animated-Slideshow/README.md

 Adding a safety check

-The **moveElement** function is working really well now.
+The <b>moveElement</b> function is working really well now.
 There's just one thing that bothers me.
 There is an assumption being made near the start of the function: